thacherT1D/webdevstuff/Promises/Promises.desc.md

 console.log('Waiting for the asynchronous I/O operation to complete...');
 ```

+### Exercise

+Turn to a neighbor and explain why a promise is important.
+Then, diagram how a promise chaining works.

 ## How do you send an HTTP request from Node.js with a promise?